Kairos: Toward Adaptive and Parameter-Efficient Time Series Foundation Models: Analysis of Inference Speed

 \section{Analysis of Inference Speed}

 To provide a comprehensive view of our model's efficiency, we benchmarked the single-batch inference speed of \method against several state-of-the-art models.
 The experimental setup involved an input sequence length of 2048 and a prediction horizon of 96 on a single NVIDIA TITAN RTX GPU.
-For TTM-Advanced, its maximum supported input length of 1536 was used.
+For TTM-Advanced~\citep{ekambaram2024tiny}, its maximum supported input length of 1536 was used.

-As shown in Table~\ref{tab:inference_speed}, the inference time of \method is on the same order of magnitude as other highly efficient models like ChronosBolt and Moirai.
-This demonstrates that \method maintains competitive computational efficiency while delivering the superior forecasting accuracy detailed in the main paper.
-Notably, it is significantly faster than models like Time-MoE, TimesFM, and especially Chronos.
+As shown in Table~\ref{tab:inference_speed}, \method-Base occupies a superior position on the efficiency-performance frontier.
+Its inference time (0.061s) is on the same order of magnitude as other highly efficient models like ChronosBolt and Moirai, yet it delivers significantly better zero-shot accuracy (0.738 MASE).
+Compared to high-capacity models like Toto and Chronos, \method is several orders of magnitude faster while maintaining higher forecasting precision.